US appeals court partially reinstates Hawaii and California firearm carry restrictions News

 The US Court of Appeals for the Ninth Circuit Friday partially reinstated 2023 laws in Hawaii and California banning the carry of firearms in certain “sensitive places.”

-After the laws’ passage, the “sensitive place” designations were subsequently challenged as violating the US Constitution’s Second Amendment, which establishes the right to keep and bear arms.
-US district courts then temporarily blocked the laws in both states while the merits of the constitutional challenges are examined in future proceedings.
+After the laws’ passage, the “sensitive place” designations were challenged as violating the US Constitution’s Second Amendment, which establishes the right to keep and bear arms.
+US district courts then temporarily blocked the laws in both states while the merits of the constitutional challenges were examined in subsequent proceedings.

-After the district courts’ injunctions were appealed, the Ninth Circuit confirmed that carry in some “sensitive areas,” such as bars and restaurants that serve alcohol, remains temporarily barred but reinstated the ability to carry in other venues.
+After the district courts’ injunctions were appealed, the Ninth Circuit confirmed that carry in some “sensitive areas,” such as bars and restaurants that serve alcohol, remains temporarily barred, but allowed the ability to carry in other venues.

 Judge Susan Graber, writing for a unanimous court, set out the following: